uwetom/media-production-worksheets/wk14-unity-ar-interactions/index.md

 - Ggo into the **Ship-large** object
 - Add an **XR Simple Interactable** component to it.

-The object will also need a collider, we don't need it to match the shape of the ship so will just use a box.
+The object will also need a collider, we don't need it to precisely match the shape of the ship so will just use a box.

 - Add an a **Box Collider** component